 Actually, there is a good reason for learning about different sorts of injury when learning forest pathology.
 Forest pathologists are called upon to diagnose every tree abnormality on the planet except insect damage.
 We need to recognize some of the common, and even not-so-common, types of injury.

-This topic is divided among four pages:
+This topic is divided among several pages: